Estimated reading time: 3 minutes

 It seems like only yesterday that Americans were carving pumpkins or gathering around the dinner table to celebrate Thanksgiving.
 Now that the winter holiday season is in full swing, people plan their vacations, schedule dinner parties, check their holiday shopping lists and organize their gift-giving budgets.
 If you run a small business, you and your employees will also be busy doing these things.
-Moreover, you might even be showing signs of an overworked small business owner.
+Moreover, you might even show signs of an overworked small business owner.

 Determine a gift-giving budget.

 Then, assign a specific dollar amount to each gift and multiply it by the number of gifts you need.
 This will help you determine if you are within your budget.
-You will also need to include the costs to ship and mail the gifts that you will not deliver in person.
+You will also need to include the costs to ship and mail the gifts you will not deliver in person.

 Make gift-giving personal.

 Food baskets, flowers, and wine are lovely, but a personalized gift shows that you put some time and effort into your holiday gift choices.
-Gift cards (Amazon, Visa, etc.), mobile phone grips, beverage tumblers, gifts with a “give-back” mission, and corporate branded gifts are some of the most popular business gift ideas.
+Gift cards (Amazon, Visa, etc.), mobile phone grips, beverage tumblers, gifts with a “give-back” mission, and corporate branded gifts are the most popular business gift ideas.

 It is worth noting that your employees might be thrilled with perks such as a small cash bonus or a paid day off instead of a physical gift.
 Lastly, avoid the pre-printed notecard with a generic “thank you for choosing our company” message.
 Instead, write it yourself, and include something that will resonate with the recipient.